 Fabric Usage: I only had 1m of fabric and the instructions said I’d need 1.4 for my bust size.
 I didn’t fold the fabric in half, but put 2 folds in that would give me just enough fabric to squeeze in my front and back pieces across the width.
 The I did serious Tetris to also get the facings from the same fabric.
 I ended up cropping it quite a bit (I cut out the longer version) to a spot where I was happy with it to intersect with my Glebe Pants.

 Is this a win?
 The front neckline doesn’t sit flush, the back neckline doesn’t curve around my rounded upper back and I’ve got quite a bit of gaping at the back armhole.
 Will I still wear this?
-Yup, and there’ll probably be more versions too.
-I loved the simplicity of the facings (I didn’t interface them because I’m the worst) and this was such a quick sew.
-I might add some width/swing into the back to give myself a touch more room, but I’ve got no regrets about cutting into this special fabric.
+Maybe.
+I liked the simplicity of the facings (I didn’t interface them because I’m the worst but also because my fabric had quite a bit of body) and this was such a quick sew.
+If I made this again I might add some width/swing into the back to give myself a touch more room, but I’m not sure how to deal with the armhole gaping!